Contrastive Learning on Multimodal Analysis of Electronic Health Records: Simulation Studies

 \section{Simulation Studies}

-In this section, we assess CLAIME's performance and compare it to CL and Concate via simulation studies.
-When patient-level data is not available, these three methods can be deployed by performing SVD on different aggregated PMI matrices introduced in Section \ref{sec: method}.
-Since patient-level data is also available in the synthesized datasets, we can additionally apply the gradient descent-based multimodal contrastive learning method (CLAIME-GD) with target function at \eqref{loss: MMCL linear}, and the gradient descent-based contrastive learning method (CL-GD) with target function at \eqref{loss: CL linear}, respectively.
-The suffix ``-GD" is added to distinguish them from their SVD-based counterparts.
+In this section, we evaluate the performance of CLAIME and compare it to CL, Concate, and Kernel PCA (KPCA) through simulation studies.
+KPCA is a nonlinear PCA method that operates in a high-dimensional feature space induced by a kernel function.
+Following \citet{gupta2019improving}, we apply KPCA with Gaussian RBF kernel directly to the co-occurrence matrix $\DD$ given that the co-occurrence matrix can be viewed as a generalized $n$-gram similarity matrix.
+When patient-level data is unavailable, the first three methods can still be applied by performing SVD on various aggregated PMI matrices, as described in Section~\ref{sec: method}.
+Since patient-level data is also available in the synthesized datasets, we can additionally apply the gradient descent-based variants: CLAIME-GD and CL-GD, which optimize the objective functions defined in \eqref{loss: MMCL linear} and \eqref{loss: CL linear}, respectively.
+The suffix ``-GD'' is added to distinguish them from their SVD-based counterparts.
 To enhance training efficiency, only $10$ negative samples per patient are stochastically sampled.
 The penalty parameter $\lambda$ is set to $1$, while the learning rate starts at $10^{-4}$ and decays by a factor of $10$ every $10$ epochs to ensure convergence.
 Both gradient-based algorithms converge when their loss functions change by less than $10^{-6}$.